ExperienceLovelace/lovelace-floorplan/README.md

 ### 2) Floorplan image

 You'll then need an SVG file of your floorplan, and a CSS file for styling.
 You can use the samples provided to get started.
-Copy them to the `www/floorplan/examples/simple` folder your Home Assistant installation:
+Copy them to the `www/floorplan/examples/simple` folder of your Home Assistant installation:

 - [examples/simple/simple.svg](https://raw.githubusercontent.com/pkozul/lovelace-floorplan/master/www/floorplan/examples/simple/simple.svg)
 - [examples/simple/simple.css](https://raw.githubusercontent.com/pkozul/lovelace-floorplan/master/www/floorplan/examples/simple/simple.css)